Building UX team from scratch

 As the operation scaled, the limitations of the existing model became clear.
 Teams worked in silos, decisions were made without behavioral data, and conversion and journey issues accumulated without a clear understanding of cause and effect.

-From the developers perspective, unclear deliverables led to different interpretations, constant rework, and longer delivery times.
-From the business side, the focus remained on acquisition, while inefficiencies in the purchase experience directly impacted conversion, retention, and profitability.
+On the technical side, unclear deliverables led to different interpretations, constant rework, and longer delivery times.
+On the business side, the acquisition focus left experience inefficiencies quietly compounding their impact on conversion, retention, and profitability.

 Solution

-Every decision considered the company stage, avoiding unnecessary complexity and focusing on short and mid term impact.
+Every decision considered the company's stage, avoiding unnecessary complexity and focusing on short and mid-term impact.

 Results